 Tenancy agreement protects both parties

 The starting point is awareness.
-If you as investor/landlord wait until your tenant starts complaining about something, often the damage has been already done.
+If you as investor/landlord wait until your tenant starts complaining about something, often the damage has already been done.

 · Clear storm water ways and roofs from debris and tree branches